IzharSalvanaSyed/IzharSalvanaSyed/README.md

 ### Hi there 👋 I am Izhar Syed
 I am a Passionate and proactive cybersecurity professional with CompTIA Security+ certification.
 Fueled by the commitment to safeguarding digital landscapes, I chose cybersecurity to actively contribute to creating secure solutions.
 With over three years of project coordination experience, I excel in problem-solving and adaptability.
 A dedicated communicator, I build partnerships effectively.
 Actively expanding my cybersecurity skillset and open to new opportunities in the field.
 Let's connect and discuss how I can contribute to your organization's security goals!

-### Working on
-- Updating this README to be more engaging
-- Creating a HomeLab
-- Explore using Kali Linux to attack a host within my Homelab
-- Creating a SCADA environment and attacking it

-#### Passion Projects
-- Batocera
-- Home network upgrade
-- Creating Vlans and segregating my home network devices

 ### Socials
 [![linkedin](https://github.com/IzharSalvanaSyed/IzharSalvanaSyed/assets/156041933/2876ea8f-525c-4f8b-b625-c16d501a409e)](https://www.linkedin.com/in/izharsyed) [![Instagram_icon](https://github.com/IzharSalvanaSyed/IzharSalvanaSyed/assets/156041933/c0ddf731-8980-4862-aa9e-678aca59484d)](https://www.instagram.com/izhart/)